bresilla/presentation_work/mywork.md

 ![image_01](./assets/camera_types.png)

 Computer sees the world as a grid of numbers.
-Even though those numbers in root are binary, so each number as seen here goes from 0-255, and in
+Even though those numbers in root are binary, so each number as seen here goes from 0-255, while actually each number is a binary: 255 = 0b11111111

 ![image_01](./assets/matrix_image.png)